Upgrade to Pro — share decks privately, control downloads, hide ads and more …

 experiments NIMS-OS: R. Tamura, K. Tsuda, S. Matsuda, arXiv:2304.13927 (2023)

-26. Reinforcement Learning (RL) Boston robotics Early applications in video games
+26. Reinforcement Learning (RL) Boston Dynamics Early applications in video games

-(maximise score), finance (maximise profit), and robotics (perform a task) Nintendo An agent interacts with an environment to learn decision-making strategies that achieve a specific goal
+(maximise score), finance (profit), and robotics (task completion) Nintendo An agent interacts with an environment to learn decision-making strategies that achieve a specific goal

 27. Reinforcement Learning (RL) Digital lab RL schematic: S. J. D.